 I have tried both Molding and Casting plaster in casting bone specimens in the field.
-The Casting plaster is about 50% stronger and is a little more expensive.
+The Casting plaster is a little more expensive, but it is about 50% stronger.
 It is also harder to remove later in the lab.
 The plaster I use comes in 50-80 lb. bags.
 I always open the bag and fill up several 10 lb. jars for easier use in the field.
 Burlap is traditionally used to wrap and form the cast structure.
-I have used burlap from old coffee bean bags, the fabrics that are used for garden coverings and the jute material used as the backing on carpets.
-I use the heaviest gage Aluminum I can find to keep the casting plaster away from the fossil surface.
+I have used burlap from old coffee bean bags, fabrics that are used for garden coverings and the jute material used as the backing on carpets.
+To protect the fossil surface from the plaster, I cover the fossil with the heaviest gage Aluminum foil I can find.

-I bring along several 3 foot pieces of lumber to support larger bone casts ( 1” x 2” or 2” x 2”).
+I bring along several 2-3 foot pieces of lumber to support larger bone casts.
 I wrap the rod or plank of lumber directly into the top layers of the cast.
-The thicker the cast the more protection it will need, but the heavier it will be to carry out of the field.
+The thicker the cast the more protection it will need, but also the heavier it will be to carry out of the field.

 When a bone is sufficiently stabilized, I gently remove the matrix from around the bone while trying not to loose any integrity.
 I dig out a deep trough all around the bone to at least 6 inches below the bottom of the bone and out to 12-18 inches beyond the sides of the bone.
 I then gently dig out the matrix from under the edges of the bone to leave the bone sitting on a narrow but stable pedestal.

 When I started out I did not make a very deep undercut on the edge of the bone.
 Then, when I turned the finished cast, I left half of the fossil in pieces in a heap still on the ground.
 This happened to me only once.
 I now cup the plaster cast round the underside edges as far as possible, even if I end up casting a lot of extra matrix.